Marine Fauna Mitigation using Thermal Imaging

 Examples of Marine Mammal Detection using FLIR cameras

-1. Detecting Southern resident Killer Whales, Puget Sound, Washington, USA using a land-based Infrared system (FLIR Thermovision A40M) - Land-based infrared imagery for marine mammal detection: Joseph Graber (a), Jim Thomson (ab), Brian Polagye (a), Andrew Jessup (b). (a).
-Northwest National Marine Renewable Energy Center, University of Washington, Seattle, WA, USA; (b).
-Applied Physics Laboratory, University of Washington, Seattle, WA, USA.
-2010.
+1. Detecting Southern resident Killer Whales, Puget Sound, Washington, USA using a land-based Infrared system (FLIR Thermovision A40M) - Graber, J. (2011).
+Land-based infrared imagery for marine mammal detection.
+M.Sc. thesis, University of Washington, Seattle, WA, USA.

-2. Infrared detection of marine mammals - NATO Undersea Research Centre (NURC) – SAGEM MATIS Handheld thermal imager - Baldacci, A., Carron, M., and Portunato, N. 2005
+2. Infrared detection of marine mammals - NATO Undersea Research Centre (NURC) – SAGEM MATIS Handheld thermal imager - Baldacci, A., Carron, M. J. & Portunato, N. (2005).
+Infrared detection of marine mammals.
+NURC Technical Report SR-443.

 Infrared image of sperm whale blow.